master-of-zen/Master-Of-Zen-Blog/content/YUV-vs-RGB.md

 ## Comparing images

 Now as we done those steps, let's put planes together and compare images, to see how much of visual difference RGB -> YCbCr conversion and subsmapling introduced.\
 First is oriiginal and second is reconstructed from YCbCr.

 <img src="/yuv/1080p.png"  width=100% height=100%>
 <img src="/yuv/1080p_yuv.png"  width=100% height=100%>

 Without zooming in and inspecting each image side by side there is little to nothing lost visually.\
 Closer cross-examination could show loss of detail, best seen on colorful parts of the image.\
 Without having reference, it's hard to say that any loss of quality happened, while guaranteeing halving total amount of data used for image.

 Furthremore we can employ some tools to measure and show us difference between the images.\
 For example: `butteraugli`, which give us heatmap and score which measure how much images deviate.

-Score for this image is:\
+Score for this particular image is:\
 `3.3250269890`\
 `3-norm: 1.519525`\

+Which gives us quality difference which you can see when encode image into jpeg quality 90-95

-Heatmap of differences:\
+Heatmap of differences\
+Where more saturated and red color indicates higher distortion.
 <img src="/yuv/heatmap.png"  width=100% height=100%>

 ## Compressability comparison